-- Sec.
+Sec.
 3. (a) The office of Medicaid policy and planning (office) will provide a summary review by the secretary of family and social services administration (secretary) of certain issues set out in the provider's statement of issues.
-Issues in the provider's statement of issues that challenge the propriety of: - (1) all or part of the general methodology or criteria utilized by the office for setting rates; - (2) all or part of the general methodology or criteria utilized by the office with respect to any audits; - (3) all or part of the general methodology or criteria utilized by the office for making determinations with respect to change of provider status; and - (4) all or part of any other general methodology or criteria utilized by the office for making any determination set out in section 1(b) of this rule;
+Issues in the provider's statement of issues that challenge the propriety of:

+(1) all or part of the general methodology or criteria utilized by the office for setting rates;

+(2) all or part of the general methodology or criteria utilized by the office with respect to any audits;

+(3) all or part of the general methodology or criteria utilized by the office for making determinations with respect to change of provider status; and will be certified for summary review by the secretary.

+(4) all or part of any other general methodology or criteria utilized by the office for making any determination set out in section 1(b) of this rule;